lucymccarren/Neuroscience/README.md

 # Neuroscience
-Assignments from a Neuroscience course at KTH
+Assignments from Neuroscience course DD2401 at KTH